EskelandLab/ANDA/README.md

 ## How to use

-Before using ANDA, be sure to have back up of all images.
-Also ensure that you have enough space to run the analysis as the analysis creates output files that require some space.
-At least twice the space used by the images should be available.
+Before using ANDA, be sure to have a back up of all images.
+Also ensure that you have enough space to run the analysis as the analysis creates output files.
+You will need at least twice the space used by the images.

 Place all images in a folder separate from the ANDA directory.